CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-op.md

 5. Run the Bootstrap CLI.
 Be sure to replace the *eth0* interface used in this example with the interface on the server used to listen for NetQ Agents.

-    {{<netq-install/bootstrap server="single">}}
+    {{<netq-install/bootstrap server="single" version="3.0.0">}}

-6. On your first worker node, verify that the needed packages are present and of the correct release, version 2.4.1 and update 26 or later.
+6. On your first worker node, verify that the needed packages are present and of the correct release, version 3.0.0 and update xx or later.

-    {{<netq-install/verify-pkgs>}}
+    {{<netq-install/verify-pkgs version="3.0.0">}}

 7. Configure the IP address, hostname, and password using the same steps as as for the master node.
 Refer to {{<link title="#NetQ-Appliance-Setup-clstr-op" text="Configure the Password, Hostname and IP Address">}}.
     {{<notice note>}}
 Make a note of the private IP addresses you assign to the master and worker nodes.
 They are needed for the installation steps.
     {{</notice>}}

-8. Copy the *netq-bootstrap-2.4.1.tgz* and *NetQ-2.4.1.tgz* files,  downloaded for the master NetQ Appliance, to the */mnt/installables/* directory on the worker NetQ Appliance.
+8. Copy the *netq-bootstrap-3.0.0.tgz* and *NetQ-3.0.0.tgz* files,  downloaded for the master NetQ Appliance, to the */mnt/installables/* directory on the worker NetQ Appliance.

 9. Run the following `systemctl` commands to disable automatic daily upgrades and Message of the Day news.